Outlook shared inbox: Everything you need to know

 Remember, the goal is action, not avoidance.
 Don’t postpone decisions on emails.

 Not all emails are created equal.
 Some are high-priority, and others are, well, junk.
 Develop a system to prioritize your emails.
-You might star important ones, flag those needing a response, and directly delete irrelevant ones.
+You might star important ones, flag those emails needing a response, and directly delete irrelevant ones.

 "Work smarter, not harder"